 This course examines employee-management relationships in both the union and non-union environments with an emphasis on best practices.
 Junior standing or permission of instructor.

 This course covers the development and administration of compensation and benefit programs for organizations.
 Wage theory, principles and practices, unemployment security, worker income security, group insurance, and disability and pension plans are investigated.
 Emphasis is placed on objectives, policies, organization, implementation and revision of compensation and benefit systems.
-Offered as needed.
-Junior standing or permission of instructor.

 This course provides an in-depth examination of human resource strategy and development.
 Students will gain an understanding of the importance of sound HR practices and the integral role they play in achieving organizational success.
 Students will examine the environment of HR management; the challenges of staffing organizations, locally and internationally; the relationship of a learning organization to training and development; the role compensation and benefit strategies play in motivating the developing employee; and the concerns and issues related to employee and labor relations.
 Senior standing or permission of instructor.